 Only the Top Division can have one or two green places marked because after the end of the season the winner of the Top Division is declared as the Champion of his country and there can be no further promotion.

 All Countries have their national league competitions that are made up of a different number of Divisions depending on the number of users a country has.
-Countries that have larger number of users accordingly have more Divisions than countries that have a smaller number of users.
-But the strength of the Top Division is not dependent on the number of users but rather on the strength of the teams playing in it.
+Countries that have more users accordingly have more Divisions than countries that have fewer users.
+However, the strength of the Top Division is not dependent on the number of users but rather on the strength of the teams playing in it.

 All Leagues have their Division Hardness or DH.

 Division Hardness alone determines the sponsor income all teams will receive in a certain Division and it is based on the strength of the teams playing in that Division.

 Division Hardness is based on the average overall rating of the best 10 players of every team in a certain Division.